XertroV/aec-membership-test-simulator/README.md

 (Note: there are at least two non-critical errors in our response -- the AEC has already been informed.
 See the end of the doc for what was sent to the AEC re those errors.)

-Yesterday (2022-02-14) I was curious about the *actual* statistical properties of the AEC's process.
+I became curious about the *actual* statistical properties of the AEC's process.
 How likely would it have been for us to succeed?
 (Given that we are **in fact** an eligible party.)

 **Turns out there was a 71.9% chance that the AEC's method would find a false negative.**